syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-Get-the-Individual-Docked-control's-Properties.md

 ---
 layout: post
-title: How to Get the Individual Docked control's Properties
+title: How to Get the Individual Docked control's Properties | WindowsForms | Syncfusion
 description: How to Get the Individual Docked control's Properties
 platform: WindowsForms
 control: DockingManager